ufs-community/ufs-srweather-app/doc/UsersGuide/BuildingRunningTesting/ContainerQuickstart.rst

    export img=/path/to/ubuntu22.04-intel-ue-1.6.0-srw-dev.img

-Convert the read-only image in a shared location to a writable sandbox in a user's space:
+Users may convert the read-only image in a shared location to a writable sandbox in user's space:

 .. code-block:: console